DevOps-Cert/linuxsystemadministration/README.md

 </details>

 ##	File system fixing
-Verify the integrity of the main resources a Linux server needs using fsck.
 <details><summary>Fix your ext4 partition which you may need to create at /dev/sdg1 which has we will create errors on using `dd if=/dev/zero count=1 bs=4096 seek=0 of=/dev/sdg1`
 </summary>